United Nations, General Assembly

 30 To begin with, the GA, in its role of a periodically meeting world forum, represents a place of communication whose value is inestimable.
 Every government may establish contacts and enter into talks, not only with reference to the UN, but also in bilateral relations between States.
 The annual sessions thus provide a unique opportunity, particularly for smaller States that cannot afford diplomatic representations in each and every one of the worlds almost 200 States, to resolve pressing foreign policy questions with friends or foes.

 31 A review of the GA’s history shows distinctive phases of development.
 In the first ten years of its existence, the GA was under the political leadership of the United States.
 Two events representative of this era were the creation of the Interim Committee and the adoption of the Uniting for Peace Resolution.
-The period after 1955, when the stagnation in membership was halted by the accession of fifteen new States, saw a growing influence of the Soviet Union and its allies.
+The period after 1955, when the stagnation in membership was halted by the accession of fifteen new States, saw a growing influence of the Soviet Union (Union of Soviet Socialist Republics ‘USSR’) and its allies.
 In particular, the USSR emphatically supported all anti-colonial tendencies.
 The year 1960 brought the first great wave of admissions of newly independent States to the UN.
 From then on, the GA was increasingly under the sway of the States of developing countries that were no longer willing to accept the political leadership of the Soviet Union.
 It was no longer possible to speak of an identity of interests, given that, since the solution of the colonial question, the focus of the GA’s activity moved to economic and social questions.
-By economic standards, the Soviet Union, together with its allies, belonged for a long period to the group of the ‘haves’, which are the addressees of the developing countries’ demands for material improvement of their situation.
+By economic standards, the Soviet Union, together with its allies, belonged for a long period to the group of the ‘haves’, which are the addressees of the demands of developing countries for material improvement of their situation.
 The culmination point of the formal dominance of the Third World in the GA were the years 1974 and 1975 when the GA proclaimed first a New International Economic Order (NIEO) and ‘determined’ that ‘zionism is a form of racism and racial discrimination’ (UNGA Res 3379 [XXX] ‘Elimination of All Forms of Racial Discrimination’ [10 November 1975] GAOR 30th Session Supp 34, 83).
 Soon it turned out that such ‘victories’ in voting battles were largely illusory.
 No constant pattern of power relations has emerged after the democratic revolution in Eastern Europe.
 The reputation of Russia was seriously damaged by its brutal actions in Chechnya; the United States and the United Kingdom were severely criticized on account of their invasion of Iraq in 2003 (Iraq, Invasion of ); while China still remains in the background as far as world order issues are concerned, being primarily concerned with its economic interests.
 On many occasions, the United States is also viewed as blindly supporting Israel to the disadvantage of its Arab neighbours.
 Thus, none of the great powers has been acknowledged as exercising legitimate leadership at universal level through the GA.

 32 Given the present distribution of votes in the GA, the original inclination, prevalent particularly in the Western World, to extend the powers of the GA at the expense of those of the SC, has diminished.
 The veto right of the permanent members of the SC is progressively seen as a necessary counterweight to the GA majority’s claim, bolstered by an egalitarian reasoning, to assume the role of a global legislative organ.